SUPENTA/flitchio-sdk/docs/src/sdkandroid.rst

 Because you need Android to initialise the service connection, you can't poll data from Flitchio right after :javaref:`onCreate() <FlitchioController#onCreate()>` returns true.
 If you poll while the binding is not effective, :javaref:`isConnected() <FlitchioController#isConnected()>` will always return false and :javaref:`obtainSnapshot() <FlitchioController#obtainSnapshot()>` will always return an empty snapshot.
-To be notified as soon as the binding gets effective to be able to start polling, you should register a :javaref:`FlitchioListener` and implement :javaref:`onFlitchioStatusChanged() <FlitchioListener#onFlitchioStatusChanged(boolean)>`.
+To be notified as soon as the binding gets effective to be able to start polling, you should register a :javaref:`FlitchioStatusListener` and implement :javaref:`onFlitchioStatusChanged() <FlitchioStatusListener#onFlitchioStatusChanged(boolean)>`.
 Only from the moment that method is called you can poll data about the real Flitchio state.
 The callback happens very shortly (it's a matter of milliseconds) after your Activity or Service is initialised (i.e. after the sequence ``onCreate()`` - ``onStart()`` - ``onResume()``).

-See :ref:`listening-mode` to understand how to declare a :javaref:`FlitchioListener`.
+See :ref:`listening-mode` to understand how to declare a :javaref:`FlitchioStatusListener`.

 Here's an example by code::

-    public class MainActivity extends Activity implements FlitchioListener {
+    public class MainActivity extends Activity implements FlitchioStatusListener {

         @Override
         protected void onCreate(Bundle savedInstanceState) {
-            mFlitchioController = FlitchioController.getInstance(this);
+            flitchioController = FlitchioController.getInstance(this);

             try {
-                mFlitchioController.onCreate();
+                flitchioController.onCreate();
             } catch (final FlitchioManagerDependencyException e) {
                 // ...
             }

-            // mFlitchioController.obtainSnapshot() is invalid here!
+            // flitchioController.obtainSnapshot() is invalid here!
         }

         @Override
         protected void onResume() {
-            mFlitchioController.onResume(this);
+            flitchioController.onResume(this, null);

-            // mFlitchioController.obtainSnapshot() is invalid here!
+            // flitchioController.obtainSnapshot() is invalid here!
         }

         @Override
         public void onFlitchioStatusChanged(boolean isConnected) {
             if (isConnected) {
                 // Valid from here!
-                FlitchioSnapshot validSnapshot = mFlitchioController.obtainSnapshot();
+                FlitchioSnapshot validSnapshot = flitchioController.obtainSnapshot();
             } else {
                 // Binding is effective but Flitchio is unattached }